Scheduling jobs

 Exercise

-Find out how to change the default output and error log file names.
+Also, find out how to change the default output and error log file names.

 By default this are written to the same file slurm-<JOBID>.out